pbueechi/ESA_LTC25/README.md

 Other
 -----
-Data used in the tutorials needs to be downloaded from (folder /data) https://cloud.geo.tuwien.ac.at/s/YCZsYfqcLopKz33
+Data used in the tutorials needs to be downloaded.
+For link, please contact.

 Local installation
 ------------------